 Ausgang (integriert) so a section also labeled Ausgang (integriert) follows.)
 Bitwig Studio will have created a stereo output pair that is mapped to the first two audio outputs of your interface.
 In the example shown above, the stereo output created by Bitwig Studio was named

-Stereo Output is shown under the Output Busses header.
+Stereo Output and is shown under the Output busses header.

 Names defined in the Output Busses and Input Busses sections will be used across Bitwig Studio to indicate audio routings.
 These names can be changed here at any time.